Crio-Bytes/IBD-2022-Master-Repository/Simple GUI Application/README.md

 ```
 **Another Method to create Signal and slot**
 ![Singalandslot](https://user-images.githubusercontent.com/120928669/209438440-85d880bc-ef6b-4769-baba-767d5ddc20c2.png)
-**In widget.cpp file your slot is created now you can perform your action with pushButton**
+**In widget.cpp file your slot is created now you can perform your action with pushButton.**
 **Change text in Label after clicking pushButtton**

 ```